 Q: What is the theoretical estimate on CRS product life expectancy coated surfaces.

 A: 10 Years or more.

 Q: When can topcoats be applied to CRS?

 A: Tacky to dry is the key state to look for when waiting to topcoat.
-CRS operates under two conditions: 1) because CRS is waterborne, the first state is "water release" which takes some time, and 2) its second state is a chemical cure period which encompasses corrosion and binds ionically to the metal substrate.
+CRS operates under two conditions: 1) because CRS is waterborne, the first state is "water release" which takes some time, and 2) its second state is a chemical cure period which encompasses corrosion and adheres to the metal substrate.
 The chemical cure may occur during or after a topcoat is applied (48 hours) but it is imperative that CRS is dry to the touch before any topcoat is applied.
 Paints will bond robustly to a CRS primed surface.

 Q: Any hints or best practices for applying CRS?

 A: Always stripe any edge either with a spray brush or roller because CRS is waterborne there will be shrinkage as it cures.
 We recommend a 25% over-spray with airless or conventional spray equipment.
 A 519 tip or larger orifice is preferred due to the viscosity of CRS.
 Spraying too thick of a first coat will delay cure time and decrease the bonding between second coat, paint and/or epoxy topcoat.
 If rolled or brushed short nap rollers are preferred in a light touch over the substrate or completely covering it with CRS.
 Well joints and pitted areas should be brushed to insure complete coverage and penetration.
 Any corroded areas with extensive pitting, jagged edges or uneven substrate should be double coated (two coats via north-south and east-west pattern).

 Q: Why should I use CRS?